Yijia-Z/carpool4gators/Sprint2.md

 - Search carpool page
 - Create carpool page
 - Trip information page with passenger confirmation/cancellation and rating of the driver
-- A cypress test code covers the following scenarios:
+- A cypress test code covers the following scenarios in Driver.js:

-  driver information is correctly displayed. request to join section is correctly displayed. edit information button click event is correctly handled. request to join button click event is correctly handled.
+  driver information is correctly displayed.

+  request to join section is correctly displayed.

+  edit information button click event is correctly handled.

+  request to join button click event is correctly handled.

 Detail work you've completed in Sprint 2